MWDelaney/11ty-component-system/README.md

 This is an example of a simple Eleventy component system.
 It is designed to be a starting point for building reusable components in Eleventy.
 It's not intended to be a complete solution, but rather an example to help you get started.

-## A universal format for 11ty front-end components
+## A single-file format for 11ty front-end components

 The Eleventy Component System is a universal format for building reusable components in Eleventy.
 It allows you to define your component's data model, markup, and styles in a single file, making it easy to create and manage front-end components